-It’s Save Your Photos Day – a day set aside to educate people about ways to organize, share and protect their memories.
-Since there’s a whole day set aside for this purpose, it made sense to make week 38 in the 52-Week Decluttering Challenge all about organizing our photos and preserving our priceless family memories.
+The last Saturday in September is Save Your Photos Day, a day to educate people about ways to organize, share and protect their memories.
+Week 38 in the 52-Week Decluttering Challenge is all about organizing our photos and preserving our priceless family memories.

 I take a lot of pictures.
 Despite the views of extreme minimalists, I have a bookshelf full of photo albums that I refuse to declutter.
-When my daughters were small, I was an avid scrapbooker – carefully documenting every event and milestone in their lives.
-My girls have always loved looking through their scrapbooks and seeing pictures and reading stories of them when they were small.
+When my daughters were small, I was an avid scrapbooker—carefully documenting every event and milestone in their lives.
+My girls still love looking through their scrapbooks, seeing pictures and reading stories of them when they were small.
 I’m so glad I took the time to capture and preserve those memories for them.

 Scrapbooking has taken a backseat in recent years.
 These days, I mostly share my photos on Facebook or Instagram.
-I have thousands of digital photos on my computer that are fairly well organized into folders but I’m sure I can organize them better.
+I have thousands of digital photos on my computer.
+While I’ve organized them into folders, I’m sure there’s room for improvement.

 Are you ready for week 38?
 Let’s get organizing!